-833.333 Shares
+833,333 Shares

-We estimate that we will receive net proceeds from this offering of approximately \$89.7 million, assuming an initial public offering price of \$18.00 per share, the midpoint of the initial public offering price range reflected on the cover page of this prospectus, and after deducting the estimated underwriting discount and offering expenses payable by us.
-If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$103.6 million.
+We estimate that we will receive net proceeds from this offering of approximately \$110.4 million, assuming an initial public offering price of \$22.00 per share, and after deducting the estimated underwriting discount and offering expenses payable by us.
+If the underwriters' option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds will be approximately \$127.4 million.